All Episodes

 And that's what my story is about.

-It's about surviving them and overcoming their obstacles and continuing to make a difference, despite everything they've thrown at us.
+It's about surviving them and overcoming their obstacles and continuing to make a difference despite everything they've thrown at us.

 We're talking with James O'Keefe and his new book out last week called Breakthrough.

-Uh it's revealing, but it's it you know uh everybody's interested in how people get started, what it is that interests them, and you've you've obviously given an aptitude for this, you've had a um uh an inclination towards it.
+It's revealing, but everybody's interested in how people get started, what it is that interests them.

 But what was the first mock investigation that you engaged in?

-So in college at Ruckers University, I'm 29 years old, when I was uh junior at Ruckers in 2005 on St. Patrick's Day, I walked into my dining hall and said, I brought a box of Lucky Charms, the breakfast cereal, and I said, This box of lucky charms is racist against Irish people because there's a little leprechaun, a little green cladded gnome.
+When I was a junior at Rutgers in 2005 on St. Patrick's Day, I walked into my dining hall and said I brought a box of Lucky Charms, the breakfast cereal, and I said, this box of Lucky Charms is racist against Irish people because there's a little leprechaun, a little green-cladded gnome.

-I myself and Irish America were not all short, we have our differences of height.
+I myself and Irish American, we're not all short.

-Luck Ruckers University took my complaint seriously and said that they would remove Lucky Charms because it was in violation of their campus speech code.
+Rutgers University took my complaint seriously and said that they would remove Lucky Charms because it was in violation of their campus speech code.

 So we demonstrated the absurdity of their own argument by using their arguments against them.

-I think it's fan.
+I think it's fantastic.

 I love this.

-Uh you're you're uh you're a guy after my own after my own heart.
+You're a guy after my own heart.

-Now, as anybody you know what you do?
+Has anybody, you know what you do?

 You just do it in a little bit more creative way.

-But let me just say that I have I have actually sued journalists for defamation and gotten settlements, which is not an easy thing to do if you're a public figure, you have to prove actual malice.
+But let me just say that I have actually sued journalists for defamation and gotten settlements, which is not an easy thing to do if you're a public figure.

 I have actually gotten money from journalists for defaming me and then used that money to fund more investigations.